JoshuaReyes0/file-shares-permissions/README.md

 </p>
 <p>

-  - On DC-1, make <someuser> a member of the “ACCOUNTANTS”  Security Group
-  - Sign back into Client-1 as <someuser> and try to access the “accounting” share in \\DC-1\
+  - Log back into Client-1 using the specified user account and attempt to access the "accounting" share at \DC-1.

 </p>
 <br />